Raleigh–Durham International Airport: Future

 The Vision 2040 Master Plan details several major improvements that are aimed to be made by 2040.
 Proposed in 2017 by the RDU Airport Authority, the plan calls for major additions and renovations of current facilities at the airport.
-This includes the construction of a consolidated rental car facility, an on-site hotel, expansion of parking lots, expansion of both terminals, improvements to the taxiway layout, and the replacement of both runways.
+This includes the expansion of parking lots, expansion of both terminals, improvements to the taxiway layout, and the replacement 5L/23R runway.
 Terminal 1 is planned to expand to 24 gates, while Terminal 2 is planned to expand to 53 gates, with expected completion in 2032.
-The proposal included lengthening runway 5R/23L to 9000 ft and rebuilding runway 5L/23R to a length of 11500 ft just northwest of its current position.
 The existing runway 5L/23R will become a taxiway for the new runway.
 After modifying the planned runway length multiple times, the Federal Aviation Administration authorized the construction of the new runway on September 5, 2023.
 The construction of RDU's new 5L/23R runway began on October 11, 2023.
 The new runway will be built at a length of 10639 ft, and is anticipated to start paving in 2027, to be finished in 2029.

 In June 2023, the Airport Authority Board approved an agreement to advance the planning process for Terminal 1 expansion to allow for future growth as RDU reached new passenger traffic records and destinations served.
-RDU is also planning on expanding their customs and border patrol center to accommodate the increase in international flights at RDU.
+RDU is also planning on expanding their customs and border protection center to accommodate the increase in international flights at RDU.